cryptocopycats/mooncatrescue/README.md

 ![](https://publicdomainworks.github.io/buttons/zero88x31.png)

-The mooncats on the blockchain dataset is dedicated to the public domain.
+The mooncatrescue on the blockchain dataset is dedicated to the public domain.
 Use it as you please with no restrictions whatsoever.